Tools invoke API

 - ignores narrower

-x-openclaw-scopes - restores the full default operator scope set
+x-openclaw-scopes - restores the full default operator scope set:

-- treats direct tool invokes on this endpoint as owner-sender turns
+operator.admin,operator.approvals,operator.pairing,operator.read,operator.talk.secrets,operator.write - treats direct tool invokes on this endpoint as owner-sender turns

 - trusted identity-bearing HTTP modes (for example trusted proxy auth, or